ImagineNav++: Prompting Vision-Language Models as Embodied Navigator through Scene Imagination: Experiment

 \subsection{Baselines}

 For ObjectNav, we conducted a comparative analysis of non-zero-shot and zero-shot object navigation methods to rigorously evaluate the superiority of our ImagineNav++ framework.
 FBE~\cite{topiwala2018frontier} pioneered a frontier-based exploration strategy, emphasizing the boundaries between explored and unexplored regions.
 SemExp~\cite{chaplot2020object} advanced this concept by implementing goal-directed semantic exploration through the construction of semantic maps.
 In addition, we examined non-mapping closed-set visual navigation baselines, including approaches based on imitation learning~\cite{ramrakhya2022habitat} and visual representation learning~\cite{yadav2023offline}.
 For zero-shot object navigation, we evaluate several mapping-based baselines ~\cite{Zhou2023ESCEW,wu2024voronav,yokoyama2024vlfm, yin2024sgnavonline3dscene, yin2025unigoaluniversalzeroshotgoaloriented, chang2024goatthing}.
 Among these, \cite{Zhou2023ESCEW,wu2024voronav,yokoyama2024vlfm, chang2024goatthing} maintains a semantic 2D map of the scene and leverages semantic knowledge to facilitate navigation towards target objects, while SG-Nav~\cite{yin2024sgnavonline3dscene} and UniGoal~\cite{yin2025unigoaluniversalzeroshotgoaloriented} represent the observed scene with 3D scene graph and leverage LLMs for explicit graph-based reasoning.
 Additionally, we also investigate RGB-based non-mapping navigation baselines, including ZSON~\cite{majumdar2022zson}, PSL\cite{sun2024prioritizedsemanticlearningzeroshot} and PixNav~\cite{cai2023bridgingzeroshotobjectnavigation}.
 Specifically, ZSON and PSL employ the CLIP model~\cite{radford2021learning} to embed both target images and object goals into a unified semantic space, enabling the training of a semantic goal-driven navigation agent; PixNav, on the other hand, utilizes pixel-level guidance provided by VLMs and LLMs to achieve pixel-accurate navigation.
+For InsINav, we compare with the supervised methods Krantz et al.~\cite{krantz2022instance}, OVRL-v2~\cite{yadav2023ovrl}, and zero-shot methods Mod-IIN~\cite{krantz2023navigatingobjectsspecifiedimages}, Goat~\cite{chang2024goatthing}, UniGoal~\cite{yin2025unigoaluniversalzeroshotgoaloriented}, and PSL~\cite{sun2024prioritizedsemanticlearningzeroshot}.
+Krantz et al.~\cite{krantz2022instance} pioneered the InsINav task and established an end-to-end RL baseline based on proximal policy optimization (PPO~\cite{schulman2017proximal}) and variable experience rollout (VER~\cite{wijmans2022ver}).
+OVRL-v2~\cite{yadav2023ovrl} employs an architecture that integrates ViT with LSTM, achieving end-to-end navigation learning through self-supervised visual pre-training, while OVRL-v2-IIN is specifically fine-tuned for InsINav task using the protocol from OVRL-v2~\cite{yadav2023ovrl}.
+Among these zero-shot methods, Mod-IIN~\cite{krantz2023navigatingobjectsspecifiedimages} is specifically tailored for InsINav task, which re-identifies the goal instance in egocentric vision using feature-matching and localizes the goal instance by projecting matched features to a map.
+Goat~\cite{chang2024goatthing} enables lifelong navigation by constructing an instance-aware semantic memory, utilizing CLIP~\cite{radford2021learning} and SuperGlue~\cite{sarlin2020superglue} for multimodal goal matching, and integrating frontier exploration with classical path planning.
+In contrast, UniGoal~\cite{yin2025unigoaluniversalzeroshotgoaloriented} achieves universal navigation by aligning diverse goals and scene graphs into a shared space through a unified graph representation and leveraging graph matching to dynamically guide its exploration.